Irish Church Music Association

 Singing The Mystery of Faith

-Singing the Mystery of Faith was compiled by the National Centre for Liturgy.
+was compiled by the National Centre for Liturgy.
 The discussions of the Advisory Committee on Church Music played an important part in the origins and development of this guidebook.
 These guidelines will take the reader step by step through each liturgy and will be very useful to musicians who know their musical craft, but seek a clearer understanding of liturgical needs.
 They will also facilitate a more long-term pastoral strategy regarding music in the liturgy by examining relevant roles and ministries and thus will be a use.
 The Publication is available from Veritas Publications.

 Serving Liturgical Renewal